-We carried out an announced comprehensive inspection at Drs Sivakumar and Gude also known as the "The Surgery, Astley" on 29 April 2016.
+We carried out an announced comprehensive inspection at Dr Saravanapalasuriyar Shrikrishnapalasuriyar (Mornington Surgery) on 12 July 2016.
 Overall the practice is rated as good.

-Our key findings across all the areas we inspected were as follows
+Our key findings across all the areas we inspected were as follows:

 - There was an open and transparent approach to safety and an effective system in place for reporting and recording significant events. - Risks to patients were assessed and well managed. - Staff assessed patients' needs and delivered care in line with current evidence based guidance.
 Staff had been trained to provide them with the skills, knowledge and experience to deliver effective care and treatment. - Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment.